ThinkboxSoftware/Deadline/Installation/Mac/Licensing/Readme.txt

 Installation is straightforward, but there are a few steps.

 Create a folder for the licensing binaries.
-We expect it to be "/usr/local/Thinkbox/lmgrd".
-Create folders as necessary with `mkdir -p /usr/local/Thinkbox/lmgrd` in a Terminal window or manually from the finder.
+We expect it to be "/usr/local/Thinkbox/flexnet".
+Create folders as necessary with `mkdir -p /usr/local/Thinkbox/flexnet` in a Terminal window or manually from the finder.

 Now that that's done, copy all of the licensing binaries from either the download section of the website, or from the Deadline Repository if you have one.
-You'll need to put them into the local folder "/usr/local/Thinkbox/lmgrd", and set the permissions so that the 'daemon' user can access it.
+You'll need to put them into the local folder "/usr/local/Thinkbox/flexnet", and set the permissions so that the 'daemon' user can access it.
 It's likely good by default.

+You'll also need to copy your license file into the 'flexnet' folder and rename it to 'Thinkbox_license.lic'.
+You can always edit the plist for this if you want to change the name or location of the license file.

 Now, copy the "com.thinkbox.license.plist" file into "/Library/LaunchDaemons" and install it with the following command, again in a Terminal window: